Blueberry17/advent-of-code-2024/README.md

 12. Number of corners = number of sides for polygons.
 13. Math is always the most efficient.
 14. Complexity is king.
+15. Rather than checking every case, try to break your program.